-Studio Art (BA)
+Studio Art (BA and minor)

 The mission of the HBU Department of Art is to undertake and foster the intellectual and creative development of the individual through artistic activity, scholarship and teaching.
 The goal of the art faculty is to nurture and encourage students of all levels of experience in finding their visual voices and developing their own visual language.
-The Department of Art offers instruction in five basic studio areas: Drawing, Painting, Ceramics, Sculpture, and Printmaking.
+The Department of Art offers instruction in five basic studio areas: Drawing, Painting, Ceramics, Sculpture and Printmaking.
 Students in the studio areas have the unique opportunity of receiving feedback in both individual and group critique sessions.

-Clearly both the BA and the BFA degrees prepare any individual for studio art, the BFA is a more focused program, which more thoroughly prepares one for the possibility of further graduate study in visual arts.
+Clearly both the BA and the BFA degrees prepare any individual for studio art.
+The BFA is a more focused program, which more thoroughly prepares one for the possibility of further graduate study in visual arts.

 The five basic studio areas taught include:

-Courses in Drawing include fundamental studies of form and value, figurative proportion and gesture, and pictorial devices such as foreshortening, linear perspective and atmospheric perspective.
+Courses in drawing include fundamental studies of form and value, figurative proportion and gesture, and pictorial devices such as foreshortening, linear perspective and atmospheric perspective.

 The painting studio offers instruction in oil as well as composite and experimental painting media.
 Emphasis is placed first upon the fundamental mastery of the medium, and secondly upon the development of expression.